CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

     db = Orchestrator(port=6780)

 The reference to the simulation is created through a call to `Experiment.create_model()`.
-The python script is "attached" to the model, such that when run directories are created for it, the python script will be placed in that run directory.
+The python script is "attached" to the model.
+This means that when run directories are created for the model, a copy of the python script will be placed in that run directory and be availible for use by the model itself.

 Executable arguments are used to pass the simulation parameters to the simulation.